High-temperature series expansion of the dynamic Matsubara spin correlator: Abstract

 \section{Abstract}

 The high-temperature series expansion for quantum spin models is a well-established tool to compute thermodynamic quantities and equal-time spin correlations, in particular for frustrated interactions.
-We extend the scope of this expansion to the dynamic Matsubara spin-spin correlator and develop a fully analytic algorithm to compute its expansion coefficients.
+We extend the scope of this expansion to the dynamic Matsubara spin-spin correlator and develop an algorithm that yields exact expansion coefficients in the form of rational numbers.
 We focus on Heisenberg models with a single coupling constant $J$ and spin lengths $S\in\{1/2,1\}$.
-The expansion coefficients up to 12th order in $J/T$ are precomputed on all possible $\sim 10^6$ graphs embeddable in arbitrary lattices and are provided under \url{https://github.com/bsbierski/Dyn-HTE}.
+The expansion coefficients up to 12th order in $J/T$ are precomputed on all possible $\sim 10^6$ graphs embeddable in arbitrary lattices and are provided in a repository.
 This enables calculation of static momentum-resolved susceptibilities for arbitrary site-pairs or wavevectors.
-We test our results for the $S=1/2$ Heisenberg chain and on the triangular lattice model.
-Moreover, the analytic frequency dependence in the expansion allows for stable analytic continuation to the real-frequency dynamic structure factor.
-This important application is discussed in a companion letter.
+We test our results for the antiferromagnetic $S=1/2$ chain and triangular lattice model.
+An important application that we discuss in a companion letter is the calculation of real-frequency dynamic structure factors.
+This is achieved by identifying the high-frequency expansion coefficients of the Matsubara correlator with frequency moments of the spectral function.